polinchw/longhorn-notes/README.md

 Installing Longhorn in a Rancher Kubernetes cluster is easy.
 You can install it from Rancher's App Catalog.
-Once Longhorn is installed you can used it as a Storage Class for your PVCs.
+Once Longhorn is installed you can use it as a Storage Class for your PVCs.

 ![Diagram](screenshots/setup-longhorn.png)

 ### Using Minio for Backups

-I set up Minio as for storing PVC backups `offsite`.
+I set up Minio for storing PVC backups `offsite`.
 Minio uses the Amazon S3 protocol.
 I created a bucket in Minio called `backup`.
-Longhorn will be set up to send backups to
+Longhorn will be set up to send backups to it.

 ![Diagram](screenshots/minio.png)